Does sending a card of sympathy to someone who’s grieving really matter?

 After my mother’s death four years ago, naturally my family received a fair number of sympathy cards.
 Much to my surprise, I discovered looking at them and reading the words, especially the hand-written words, was very comforting.
 It really helped to know others acknowledged my loss, empathized with it and even shared in the loss with me.

 One of the simplest things you can do for someone who is grieving is to send them a card or hand-written note.
-Don’t worry about searching and sending the perfect card with the perfect message.
+Don’t worry about searching for and sending the perfect card with the perfect message.
 It doesn’t exist anyway.

 If you do decide to go the Hallmark route, be sure to add at least a few of your own words.
 Take your condolences a step further and make them far more meaningful by making your comments very specific.
-For example, share a memory or something you will miss about the person who has passed away.
+For example, share a memory or something you will miss about the person who has died.
 Stating something you remember or admired about the person is a wonderful gesture.
 The more specific you can be the better.
 If you didn’t personally know the person, acknowledge how you empathize with the magnitude of the loss in some way.
 Simply stating that you care will always be enough.

 Inside one particular sympathy card my family received four years ago was a tiny piece of paper with a prayer printed on it.
-For some reason that prayer meant a great deal to me and I found it to be wonderfully comforting.
+For some reason that prayer meant a great deal to me, and I found it to be wonderfully comforting.
 So don’t underestimate the power of poetry, a favorite quote, favorite photo, prayer or anything you find meaningful to include.

 Prayer of Remembrance